 In practice, a cemetery may be abandoned at some point, or it may be sold.
 Some states have government agencies that may help complete a cemetery’s day-to-day activities and make sure any agreements are honored.

-Plot Leases
+Plot leases

 Development may also cause a cemetery to close or relocate.
 If this happens, leases on cemetery plots may be canceled.